-- Design and operating effectiveness testing of key controls used by the technology teams to restrict access to and monitor system batch job schedules; - Design and operating effectiveness testing of key automated business process controls including those relating to enforcing segregation of duties to avoid conflicts from inappropriate role combinations within IT applications.
-Our testing included: - Configurations to perform calculations, mappings and flagging of financial transactions, and automated reconciliation controls (both between systems and intra-system); and - Data integrity of key system reporting used by us in our audit to select samples and analyse data used to generate financial reporting. - Where our testing identified design and operating effectiveness matters relating to IT systems or application controls relevant to our audits, we performed alternative audit procedures, including consideration of mitigating controls.
+- Design and operating effectiveness testing of key controls across the user access management lifecycle, including how users are on-boarded, reviewed for access levels assigned, and removed on a timely basis from key IT applications and supporting infrastructure.
+We also examined the management of privileged roles and functions across relevant IT application and the supporting infrastructure; - Design and operating effectiveness testing of key controls for IT change management including authorisation of changes prior to development, testing performed and approvals prior to migration into the production environment of key IT applications.
+We assessed user access to release changes to IT application production environments and whether access was commensurate with their job responsibilities; - Design and operating effectiveness testing of key controls used by the technology teams to restrict access to and monitor system batch job - Design and operating effectiveness testing of key automated business process controls including those relating to enforcing segregation of duties to avoid conflicts from inappropriate role combinations within IT applications.
+Our testing included: - Configurations to perform calculations, mappings and flagging of financial transactions, and automated reconciliation controls (both between systems and intra-system); and - Data integrity of key system reporting used by us in our audit to select samples and analyse data used to generate financial reporting. - Where our testing identified design and operating effectiveness matters relating to IT systems or application controls relevant to our audit, we performed alternative audit procedures, including consideration of mitigating controls.